MtnBiker/historical-streets-la/ImplementationNotes.md

 Skip Chapters 13 & 14 Microposts.
 Although might be interesting to have a bit of a site like that.

 Copied puma.rb from Hartl to mine.
-At least the site shows up again with this error:
-"An unhandled lowlevel error occurred.
-The application logs may have details."
+Original doesn't work.
+Look at commented out parts to see if any should be put back in.